 The Importance of Emergency Response

 As discussed, the emergency response plan provides guidance for the critical actions needed in the initial minutes of an emergency.
 More subtly, ERPs are so important because:

 - You can test their quality with emergency drills;

-- You can ensure that all divisions of your organization can react similarly to emergency situations;
+- You can ensure that all divisions of your organization can react similarly to emergencies;

 - They facilitate organizing and categorizing reported safety issues further (i.e., KPIs, emergency issues, etc.);